guzmanvig/GooglePhotosFramePy/README.md

 7 - Download the credentials file and save it as `client_secret.json` in the root folder of this project.

+### Running the app

-Once this is done, run `bash run.sh` if you are in Linux or `run.bat` if you are in Linux.
-This should start the program
+Once the previous step is done, run `bash run.sh` if you are in Linux or `run.bat` if you are in Linux.
+This should start the program.
+The first time the scripts run, the requirements are installed so it may take some time.

-You can also manually create a virtual environment and install the requirements:
+You can also manually create a virtual environment and install the requirements (which is exactly what the scripts do):

 1 - Run `python -m venv venv` to create a virtual environment.